 There are various legends related to the name ‘Angiras’.
 According one of such legends, it is said that the word ‘Angiras’ is derived from the word ‘Agni’ meaning fire.
 Sometimes, Angiras is referred as an epithet or as the father of Agni.
 Angiras himself connected with hymns addressed to Agni.
 According to Shatapatha Brahmana, the Angirasas and the Adityas are said to have descended from Prajapati and that they strove together for the priority in ascending to heaven.
 He is said to be the religious preceptor of the natives of different planets.

-Angiras is also considered as one of the seven Rishis who preside over the reign of the first Manu or Svayambhuva.
-Apart from this, he is also called the priest of the Gods, the Lord of the Sacrifice etc. He is also considered as a son of Uru by Agneyi, the daughter of Agni.
+Apart from this, he is also called the ‘Priest of the Gods’, the ‘Lord of the Sacrifice’, etc. He is also considered as a son of Uru by Agneyi, the daughter of Lord Agni.
 The Richas (or Vaidic hymns), Sasvati, Sinivali, Kuhu, Raka, Anumati are the daughters of Angiras and his sons are Samvarta, Havishmats, Utathaya, Brihaspati and Markandeya.
-His wives are Smriti (traditional science), Sati, two daughters of Daksha and Sraddha, the daughter of the sage Kardama.
+His wives are Swadha, Smriti, Sati, daughters of Daksha and Sraddha, daughter of the Sage Kardama.